-In year 7 and 8 students have 3 lessons of REAL projects (Rigorous, Engaging, Authentic Learning).
-These lessons are project based, with each project having an overarching question that stimulates learning and creativity and is focused on developing both practical knowledge in Business, ICT and Computing and personal skills such as resilience, independence and teamworking.
+In year 7 and 8 students have 1 lesson a week of Computing with an overarching business theme.
+These lessons are project based that stimulate learning and creativity, and are focused on developing both practical knowledge in Business, ICT and Computing and personal skills such as resilience, independence and teamworking.

-In year 9 students can choose between a Business and ICT strand and a Computing strand.
+In year 9 students can choose between a Business, ICT or a Computing strand.
 In the Computing Strand students learn and use a range of computer programming languages, algorithms and computational abstractions.
 The units of work undertaken will develop students’ ability to use their ICT & Computing skills in a range of different contexts to solve complex problems.
-In the Business and ICT strand The learning focuses on developing practical knowledge of what it means to be enterprising, how enterprise works and why some organisations are successful and why others fail.
-The use of ICT is integrated into each of the projects undertaken by students ensuring an excellent standard of skills are developed to support their learning.
+In the Business strand the learning focuses on developing practical knowledge of what it means to be enterprising, how enterprise works and why some organisations are successful and why others fail.
+In the ICT strand learners complete digital projects using a range of software.

 There is an active KS3 Enterprise Club, and Coding club to actively encourage students to develop a ‘have a go attitude’ be brave and to take calculated risks.

-We deliver GCSE Business Studies (OCR), GCSE Business Communication Systems (OCR), BTEC Business (Edexcel) and BTEC Workskills (Edexcel).
+We deliver GCSE Business 9-1 (OCR) and BTEC Tech Award in Enterprise (Edexcel).
 All Business courses build upon the knowledge and understanding developed during KS3.
-Students are encouraged to develop a greater understanding of the real business world through extended reading opportunities and to keep up with current affairs by watching the news and reading news websites / newspapers.
+Students are encouraged to develop a greater understanding of the real business world through extended reading opportunities and to keep up with current affairs by watching the news and reading news websites/newspapers.

 Computing and ICT qualifications

-We deliver GCSE Computing (OCR) and GCSE ICT (Edexcel) which build on the skills developed at KS3.
-The ICT course places a strong emphasis on using computer applications to solve problems.
+We deliver GCSE Computing 9-1 (OCR) and BTEC Tech Award in Digital Information Technologies (Edexcel) which build on the skills developed at KS3.
+The ICT course places a strong emphasis on using computer applications to create digital media.
 The GCSE Computing course further develops the understanding of new software and coding languages and goes to the heart of how a computer functions from the lowest level.

-At Key Stage 5, students can continue to develop their knowledge and skills by opting to complete a BTEC National Level 3 qualification in either Business or ICT and A Level Business Studies is also offered (AQA).
-Over the years A level Business has been a very successful course with high student achievement.
+At Key Stage 5, students can continue to develop their knowledge and skills by opting to complete a BTEC National Level 3 qualification in either Business or ICT and A Level Business Studies is also offered (Edexcel).
+Over the years A Level Business has been a very successful course with high student achievement.
 The course applies theory to real life business cases studies.
 To support all KS5 courses there are well established links with businesses including EDF energy and Accenture.
-We encourage all A students to take place in extra curricular activities e.g. Investors Challenge and Young Entrepreneur challenges to name just two.
+We encourage all students to take place in extracurricular activities e.g. Investors Challenge and Young Entrepreneur challenges to name just two.
 One of the main strengths to support all the courses taught is the work experience outside of teaching the staff bring to the courses and the excellent Business links established.